shaydaniel7/employee-directory/README.md

 # Employee Directory

-## Description
+### Description
-This Employee Directory is an employee directory that uses React.
+This Employee Directory uses React.
 An employer can view their entire employee directory at once, having quick access to their information.

-## Business Context
-An employee or manager would benefit greatly from being able to view non-sensitive data about other employees.
+Given a table of random users generated from the Random User API, when the user loads the page, a table of employees renders.
+The user is able to sort the table alphabetically by first or last name, as well as search for a particular name.
+An employee or manager could benefit greatly from being able to view non-sensitive data about other employees.
 It is particularly helpful to be able to filter employees by name.

-## Technologies
+### Technologies
 * HTML
 * CSS
 * Javascript